Volcanism on the Moon: Lava plains

 The lunar maria are large basaltic plains that cover more than 15% of the Moon's surface.
 They are the most obvious volcanic features on the Moon, appearing as dark topographic features when seen with the naked eye.
 Many tend to cover the floors of large impact basins and are therefore typically circular in outline, with some smaller maria filling the bottoms of impact craters.
 The major lunar maria range in size from more than 200 km to about 1400 km and are outclassed only by the larger Oceanus Procellarum, which has a diameter of roughly 2590 km.
 They typically range in thickness from about 500 to 1500 m, with individual lava flows ranging from 10 to 20 m thick.
 This suggests that each mare is the product of several overlapping eruptive events.

 The ages of the mare basalts have been determined both by direct radiometric dating and by the technique of crater counting.
-The radiometric ages range from about 3.16 to 4.2 billion years, whereas the youngest ages determined from crater counting are about 1.2 billion years.
+The radiometric ages range from about 3.16 to 4.2 billion years, whereas the youngest ages determined from crater counting are about 1.2 billion years, in the latter part of the Eratosthenian period.
 Nevertheless, the majority of mare basalts appear to have erupted between about 3 and 3.5 billion years ago.
 The few basaltic eruptions that occurred on the far side of the Moon are old, whereas the youngest flows are found within Oceanus Procellarum on the near side.
 While many of the basalts either erupted within, or flowed into, low-lying impact basins, the largest expanse of volcanic units, Oceanus Procellarum, does not correspond to any known impact basin.

 The reason that the mare basalts are predominantly located on the near-side hemisphere of the Moon is still being debated by the scientific community.
 Based on data obtained from the Lunar Prospector mission, it appears that a large proportion of the Moon's inventory of heat producing elements (in the form of KREEP) is located within the regions of Oceanus Procellarum and the Imbrium basin, a unique geochemical province now referred to as the Procellarum KREEP Terrane.
 While the enhancement in heat production within the Procellarum KREEP Terrane is most certainly related to the longevity and intensity of volcanism found there, the mechanism by which KREEP became concentrated within this region is not agreed upon.